forthy42/net2o/wiki/eu-gdpr.md

 IP addresses are shorted to 3 bytes (IPv4) resp.
 5 bytes (IPv6) before stored in the log.
 The logs are deleted after 12 weeks.

-Received e-mails with useful contents will be (as usual) stored permanently.
+Received e-mails with useful contents will be (as usual) stored permanently, including the header with metadata.
+We assume that the sender gives us the permission by sending e-mail to us.
 E-mail is a store&forward protocol, i.e. all relays in the path will store the e-mail at least temporarily.
+No, we don't delegate e-mail transmission to a third party, but the e-mail server of the sender could do so.
 We therefore strongly recommend encrypting your mails.

 We don't respond to e-mails with this GDPR explanation, as From: addresses in e-mails still are spoofed in Spam, and the innocent person mentioned there shouldn't suffer from being spammed with our GDPR document.

 ## Welcome ##